 We will explore online commentary of Scripture available on the Internet and talk together about how to integrate viewpoints other than our own into our faithful preaching and practice.
 How do we listen to each other in a world where we gather power and even prove faithfulness by quickly choosing sides?
 How does this affect our preaching?

 Preaching the Grand Drama of Scripture and the Narrative Lectionary

-The two most common patterns of biblical preaching are: 1) the Revised Common Lectionary; and 2) sermon series on scriptural themes or books.
-These two patterns have served the church well in some ways.
-But one major, unintended consequence of these two ways of preaching is that even the most faithful worshipers often lack any sense of the grand drama of Scripture and how they are called to live their lives in that "grand, God narrative."
+Two common patterns of biblical preaching are to follow the Revised Common Lectionary or to design sermon series on scriptural books, themes or passages.
+These two patterns have served the church well in many ways.
+But one major, unintended consequence of these two ways of preaching is that even the most faithful worshipers often lack any sense of the grand drama of Scripture and how they are called to live their lives in that "grand God narrative."
 Using the Narrative Lectionary as a point of departure, this workshop will explore different themes of the Bible's grand narrative and how preaching can engage God's people with God's story.

 Preaching truthfully requires some comfort with paradox: “Whoever is least among you is greatest.”
 “Whoever loses their life will find it.”
 “When I am weak, then I am strong.”
 Paradox isn’t just integral to what we preach, however; it is integral to our lives as ones who preach.
 Explore the kind of courage it takes to make room for “both/ands” in the Christian story and in our own stories.